Possible Bearish Inside Day Candle Pattern Detected for Cabot Oil & Gas (NYSE:COG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Cabot Oil & Gas (NYSE:COG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Cabot Oil & Gas (NYSE:COG) based on the price action in the company's shares.
-Today's price range of $17.28 and $17.48 is within yesterday's high and low of the day.
+Yesterday's price range of $17.28 and $17.48 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Cabot Oil & Gas may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Cabot Oil & Gas Corporation is an independent oil and gas company that develops, exploits, and explores oil and gas properties located in North America.
 The Company holds interests Appalachian Basin, onshore Gulf Coast, including south and east Texas and north Louisiana, the Rocky Mountains and the Anadarko Basin as well as in the deep gas basin of Western Canada.